Care Homes for Dementia in Aurora, IL

 Price varies widely depending on location, care required, size of the resident's living space and the level of luxury at the community.
-The price of memory care in Aurora ranges from $4,565 to $6,000 a month.
+The price of memory care in Aurora ranges from $ to $ per month, with an average cost of $.

 Facts about Aurora

 The official website for the city of Aurora is http://www.aurora-il.org/.